24 questions people ask about probate and estate administration

-- More complex situations can arise: for example, if the deceased owned part of a property or business, or trusts are involved.
-You should take professional advice.
+- More complex situations can arise.
+For example, if the deceased owned part of a property or business, or trusts are involved, you should take professional advice.

 In some cases, you may find that you have overvalued property or shares which you later sell.
-You may be able to claim relief for this overvaluation if you sell qualifying shares within 12 months or a property within 4 years.
+You may be able to claim relief for this overvaluation if you sell qualifying shares within 12 months or a property within four years.

 14. When does inheritance tax need to be paid?

 Inheritance tax is only payable if the value of the deceased's estate is greater than the inheritance tax threshold.